CSUChico-CSCI644/CSCI644-Course-Materials/Syllabus.md

 As this is a upper division course you'll likely want to make use of my office hours for help as it is unlikely there are tutors or other such resources.

-We will be using Piazza for a class discussion board.
+We will be using Ed Discussion for a class discussion board.
 I will enroll all students enrolled at the start of the semester, if you enrolled later you should email me if you aren't part of this discussion board as I'll also post announcements there.
-You should post any general questions here first as this will allow more students to benefit from the answer vs me potentially answering the same questions numerous times.
+You should post any general questions here as this will allow more students to benefit from the answer versus me potentially answering the same questions numerous times.
+I am also more likely to respond to these messages, so asking me private questions about your code/assignment here would be preferred as well.

 Additionally, you can email me directly with any specific questions, the distinction would be help with your code or assignment that would be unique to you and sharing with the class on the discussion board would be considered cheating.
-Make sure you put **'CSCI345'** in the subject so it will be filtered correctly. **ALL EMAIL WITH NO SUBJECT WILL NOT BE OPENED**, so if you send me an email without a subject do not expect a response as I will not open it or respond to it.
+Make sure you put **'CSCI644'** in the subject so it will be filtered correctly. **ALL EMAIL WITH NO SUBJECT WILL NOT BE OPENED**, so if you send me an email without a subject do not expect a response as I will not open it or respond to it.
+I get too many emails, so it may take a while, or your email may get lost, so it may require you to resend.
+If I haven't responded in 24 hours try responding to the **same** email to bring it back into focus.

 I'll be making it a habit to respond immediately to emails received between 9am-5pm, except when I'll otherwise be in a meeting, lecture, etc. Any emails outside of those times will be answered as I can or potentially the next morning at 9am, so try to make sure to email me prior to 5pm.

-I will routinely communicate with the class via announcements on the Piazza board.
-Make sure your email on Moodle that is integrated into Piazza is one you check regularly so that you don't miss any of these communications.
+I will routinely communicate with the class via announcements on the Ed Discussion board.
+You should be able to set secondary emails on Ed Discussion to get notifications, so make sure you do this to make sure you don't miss any communications.

-If you don't have access to the class Piazza page make sure you email me for access.
+If you don't have access to the class Ed Discussion page make sure you email me for access.
 You will not receive the class e-mails and may miss important information about the class if your account wasn't created.

-If you drop the class, you should be able to un-enroll from Moodle/Piazza to stop receiving messages.
-Let me know if you drop the class and still get e-mail.
+ **DO NOT MESSAGE ME ON CANVAS**, all messages sent this way will be ignored.

 ## Responsibilities